 Drew’s Center on Religion, Culture & Conflict (CRCC) focuses critical attention on the complex ways in which cultures and religions interact, especially in moments of crisis and conflict.
 The CRCC seeks to encourage and facilitate scholarly understanding of and conversation about the most problematic, and often tragic, intersections where religions and cultures meet.

 In addition to expanding knowledge of the complicated dynamics of how religions and cultures interact, Drew’s CRCC also promotes practical model projects that apply enhanced knowledge of how religions and cultures interact to improve cultural and religious cooperation and understanding.

 To achieve its ambitious objective of combining study and praxis, the CRCC supports a number of projects and initiatives, including: hosting distinguished visiting scholars; sponsoring lectures, symposia, and roundtable discussions; making research grants to promote scholarship; and supporting promising model projects to enhance inter-religious and cross-cultural understanding.

-Jonathan M. Golden: Associate Director
+Jonathan M. Golden: Director

 Jonathan is Assistant Professor in the Department of Anthropology and Comparative Religion.
 He holds a PhD in Anthropology (University of Pennsylvania, 1998), specializing in the study of ancient and modern cultures of the Middle East.
 Golden’s research interests include religious and ethnic conflict, terrorism, and interfaith studies.